-Strong Focus on Employee Training and Development; Highly-Skilled Workforce excluding retirees) is very low (for example, it had a rate of 2.24% during 2015).
-The Group's dedicated and well-trained employees form a cornerstone of its focus on superior customer service and long-standing customer relationships and also provides the Group with a competitive advantage over its competitors, particularly in a growing market where there is a high demand for skilled personnel.
-Historically, the Group has sought to maximize the opportunity for career development for its employees, with all positions typically filled through internal promotions and appointments.
+Strong Focus on Employee Training and Development; Highly-Skilled Workforce

+The Bank's management believes that a key element of the Group's success has been its emphasis on the quality, training and development of its employees.
+The Bank's turnover rate (i.e., employee resignations excluding retirees) is very low (for example, it had a rate of 2.19% during 2016).
+The Group's dedicated and well-trained employees form a cornerstone of its focus on superior customer service and long-standing customer relationships and also provide the Group with a competitive advantage over its competitors, particularly in a growing market where there is a high demand for skilled personnel.
+Historically, the Group has sought to maximise the opportunity for career development for its employees, with all positions typically filled through internal promotions and appointments.